ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 In addition to trustworthy provisioning of keys, RIV depends on other trust anchors.
 (See {{SP800-155}} for definitions of Roots of Trust.)

 * Secure identity depends on mechanisms to prevent per-device secret keys from being compromised.
-The TPM provides this capability as a Root of Trust for Storage
+The TPM provides this capability as a Root of Trust for Storage.

 * Attestation depends on an unbroken chain of measurements, starting from the very first measurement.
 That first measurement is made by code called the Root of Trust for Measurement, typically done by trusted firmware stored in boot flash.
 Mechanisms for maintaining the trustworthiness of the RTM are out of scope for RIV, but could include immutable firmware, signed updates, or a vendor-specific hardware verification technique.
+See {{Using a TPM for Attestation}} for background on TPM practices.

 * RIV assumes some level of physical defense for the device.
 If a TPM that has already been programmed with an authentic DevID is stolen and inserted into a counterfeit device, attestation of that counterfeit